alexain/poke64-ios/Docs/ROADMAP.md

 - Automate release builds and archive validation.
 - Document the exact source revision and patches corresponding to every distributed core binary.
-- Publish the required VICE/libretro source and license material for distributed builds.
+- Publish the complete corresponding VICE/libretro source and required license material for distributed builds.
-- Verify that release packages contain no proprietary Commodore firmware or commercial media.
+- Verify that release packages contain no proprietary Commodore firmware, JiffyDOS or commercial media.
+- Record third-party notices and OpenROMs revision/hash information in every release.
 - Prepare App Store metadata, privacy declarations and review documentation.

 ## 11. Long-term and experimental work